 No chophouse in the city (and therefore the country) has a stronger pedigree, and none exudes a more pleasingly funky sense of old-fashioned charm.
 With apologies to mutton-chop lovers everywhere, the dish to get is the imposing “King’s Cut” rib chop, preferably on a snowy winter’s afternoon, in the pub room, by the gently guttering fire.

 5. St. Anselm

 355 Metropolitan Ave., nr.
 Havemeyer St., Williamsburg; 718-384-5054

-Elegant French pepper sauce can be used to mask a piece of meat, as well as to complement it, but the solid grass-fed New York strip au poivre at this excellent millennial-Brooklyn beefeater’s establishment stands on its own.
-There are also many worthy side dishes on the menu (the carrots, the fennel, the iceberg lettuce and blue cheese), and at $39 you won’t find a better price for your slap-up haute-barnyard sirloin dinner.
+“Grass fed” is not a phrase you often hear echoing through the dining halls of ye olde steak joints around town, but the fine grass-fed strip at this next-wave Williamsburg restaurant stands on its own.
+Pay attention to the side dishes (the carrots, the fennel, the iceberg lettuce and blue cheese).
+At $39, you won’t find a better price for your slap-up haute-barnyard sirloin dinner.

 43-15 Crescent St., nr.
 43rd Ave., Long Island City; 718-786-9060

 You can get servings of pig’s head at Hugue Dufour’s entertaining, slightly cockeyed, nose-to-tail establishment in Long Island City, as well as a Caesar salad touched with herring, and saddles of lamb rubbed with coffee.
 The dry-aged porterhouse costs $225, it’s true, but it also comes with enough elaborate trimmings to feed a family of five for a week.

 113 MacDougal St., nr.
 Minetta Ln.; 212-475-3850